audrow/fitbit-goal-setter/DIRECTION.md

 My next step is to create the data files and to use them in calculating active steps, etc. I will have to think about how these are organized.

+## 2021-10-25

+Today I will work on daily goal setting.
+This should be a bit simpler than the weekly case, but we'll see.

+### Results

+Today, I added a command to get the daily steps goals and tested it.

+### Next steps

+- Add caching
+  - Fitbit data
+  - Active steps & goal
+- Tie everything together with the CLI
+- Write documentation